oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_GPU_InferenceOptimization_with_AMP/README.md

 ## Key Implementation Details

-This code sample will train a ResNet50 model using the CIFAR10 dataset while using Intel® Extension for PyTorch*.
+This code sample will train a ResNet50 model using the CIFAR10 dataset while using Intel® Extension for PyTorch (IPEX).
 The model is trained using FP32 by default but can also be trained with AMP BF16 precision by passing BF16 parameter in the Train function.
 Then the same trained model is taken and inference with FP32 and AMP BF16 is done and latency is compared to see the performance improvement with the use of Intel® Xe Matrix Extensions(XMX) for BF16.
 XMX is supported on BF16 and INT8 data types on Intel discrete GPUs.

 >**Note**: Training is not performed using INT8 since a lower precision will train a model with fewer parameters, which is likely to underfit and not generalize well.